What are insecurities? These are uncertainty or doubts about ourselves and our abilities, anxieties, being nervous or lacking in confidence.

-- Set realistic goals, especially to start, with, start small with quick wins to build yourself back up slowly, if you’ve had one or two major knock backs, nows not the time for more.
+- Set realistic goals, especially to start with, start small with quick wins to build yourself back up slowly.
+If you’ve had one or two major knockbacks, nows is not the time for more.

 - Ask who I am?

-- Start doing those things you enjoy doing for you.
+- Start doing those things you enjoy doing for yourself.